Coarse-graining in time with the Functional Renormalisation Group: Relaxation in Brownian Motion: Relaxation towards Equilibrium

-Having solved the appropriate flow equations to obtain the dynamical effective potentials we can now perform dynamics in this effective potential.
+Having solved the appropriate flow equations to obtain the dynamical effective potentials we can now solve (\ref{eq:QEOM}).
 Given the dynamical effective potential $\tilde{V}$ it only takes a couple of seconds to obtain the full trajectory of $\chi$ from some initial position $x_i = \chi_i$ to the equilibrium position.
 For the polynomial potential we initialised the particle far away from the equilibrium position at $x = 4$.
-In Fig.~\ref{fig: Chi_Gies} we show how the average position of the particle changes with time using direct simulation of the Langevin equation (\ref{eq:langevin}) over 5000 runs, by numerically solving the F-P equation (\ref{eq: rescaled F-P}) and as calculated by the evolution in the dynamical effective potentials $\tilde{V}$ given using the LPA and WFR methods at $\Upsilon = 10$.
+In Fig.~\ref{fig: Chi_Gies} we show how the average position of the particle changes with time using direct simulation of the Langevin equation (\ref{eq:langevin}) over 50,000 runs, by numerically solving the F-P equation (\ref{eq: rescaled F-P}) and as calculated by the evolution in the dynamical effective potentials $\tilde{V}$ given using the LPA and WFR methods at $\Upsilon = 10$.
 All four trajectories agree to a very high precision.
-This is perhaps not surprising as the polynomial potential we consider is rather simple.
-What is more significant however is how well the fRG works for the symmetric doublewell.
-In Fig.~\ref{fig: Chi_doublewell} we plot the four trajectories where the particle for each starts at the bottom of the right hand well ($x = \sqrt{2}$).
-Even the simple LPA describes pretty well the evolution of $\chi (t)$ towards the equilibrium point at $\chi_{eq} = 0$.
-When WFR is also included it matches the simulated trajectory very closely although not quite as closely as solving the F-P equation (\ref{eq: rescaled F-P}).
-This is a non-trivial system and it is remarkable how well the fRG does to capture the correct dynamics. \\